 - the Gold Plan at $199/mth which gives access to more features (also coming soon)

-There are two other payment options if $497 per month is too costly:
+If you opt for the Platinum Plan, there are three other payment options if $1,397 per month is too costly:

 So that’s definitely not the way to upgrade to Lifetime Access!